iCashe/PursApiDocs/README.md

         {
             "amount": amount, // The amount in cents to be moved from buyer to escrow account  (Integer) "create_escrow": true, // Escrow flag
-            "seller_id": <seller_id> // User ID generated with the onboarding flow for external merchant payee }
+            "seller_id": <seller_id> // userId generated with the onboarding flow for external merchant payee }
         ```